Dear readers of ADxS.org, please forgive the disruption.

 • Lasting at least 6 months

-• States of exhaustion that cannot be medically explained in any other way,
+• States of exhaustion that cannot be explained medically in any other way,

-that are not the result of special stress
+which are not the result of special stress

 • Is not reduced by rest